Gernby/raspberry-pilot/README.md

 2. Ask in Discord for the name of the current branch to checkout.
 3. `cd raspberry-pilot`
 4. `git checkout <branch name>`
-5. `bash start_install.sh <your WiFi name> <your WiFi password>` (Note that this step adds WiFi support to the Pi and connects to your home WiFi as part of the install)
+5. `bash start_install.sh`
-6. Wait 30 minutes (Note: TEMP: sudo apt install docker.io)
+6. Wait 30 minutes
-7. Log out of the Pi and log back in as the "ubuntu" user
+7. Reboot the Pi and log back in as the "ubuntu" user
-8. `bash finish_install.sh`
+8. Run `bash finish_install.sh`
-9. Wait about 2.5 hours
+9. Wait about 90 minutes
 10. If the process completes successfully, reboot the Pi and log back in as the "ubuntu" user
 11. Run the command `top -u ubuntu`
 12. Look for `controlsd`, `boardd`, and `dashboard` in the rightmost column of the list.